wonslee/wonslee/README.md

 ## 👋 Hi!
 I'm Won Seok Lee
 Backend developer using Spring Framework based on Java. <br>

-I try not to write codes without reasons and try to write codes that is reusable and readable. <br>
+I try to write codes that is reusable and readable.
+I see develpment as teamwork.

-I'm interested in optimizing SQL queries, Authentication & Authorization logics, and CI/CD.
+I'm interested in OOP, optimizing SQL queries, Authentication & Authorization logics, and CI/CD.

 [📑Blog](https://zorbathegeek.tistory.com/)
  <br> <br>